dferber90/webapp/README.md

 I am also not going to continue work on this starter-pack in the near time, as I have discovered the current disadvantages of this approach to building web apps.
 But I hope to come back to Redux, Webpack and maybe GraphQL when patterns have settled and stuff has actually hit 1.0 :-)

+If you are looking for a more mature alternative, you should check out [react-isomorphic-starter-kit](https://github.com/RickWong/react-isomorphic-starterkit) by @Rygu.

+## Features
 **With this setup your app..**
 - can [build for production](https://github.com/dferber90/webapp-starter-pack/issues/4#issuecomment-128451373)
 - can run tests once for CI (with TAP report)